libxml-raku/LibXML-raku/doc/ErrorHandling.md

 DESCRIPTION
 ===========

-The X:LibXML::Parser exception class is a tiny frontend to *libxml2 *'s structured error support.
+The X:LibXML::Parser exception class interfaces to *libxml2 *'s structured error support.
 If LibXML is compiled with structured error support, all errors reported by libxml2 are transformed to X::LibXML::Parser exception objects.
 These objects automatically serialize to the corresponding error messages when printed or used in a string operation, but as objects, can also be used to get a detailed and structured information about the error that occurred.

   * message